dev-Rhllor/ENCOR_350-401/README.md

 2. Read and compare the different automation tools from [here](https://ipcisco.com/lesson/ansible-vs-puppet-vs-chef/)

-3. Download or copy the following files in the **Network Automation** device.
+3. Download or copy the following files into the **Network Automation** device.
     - ansible_ios-xe.yaml
     - ansible.cfg
     - cisco_config.txt